holochain/how/DESIGN.md

 The app implements the social protocol for editing the Tree of standards.
 [See example Miro board](https://miro.com/app/board/o9J_llxYUr8=/) of possible tree format.

-The tree is implemented as holochain paths, where the links off the nodes are `AlignmentBundle` entries.
+The tree is implemented as holochain paths, where the links off the nodes are `Unit` entries.
 The names of each segment are abbreviated names with max ~10 chars so we can get 25 levels of depth.
 Standards have Short names max 200char which can be stored in a glossary for rendering (stored as a composite path of abbreviated name/Short name and thus retreivable in one get_links).

-The link tags to AlignmentBundles follow this format:
+The link tags to Units follow this format:

 ```
 [phase]-[version]